thedevopsguyblog/deleteCftStacks/README.md

 # Delete Stack

-Using Lambda, delete all stacks in cloudformation that have the tag..
+Using Lambda, delete all stacks cft with a name starting with D or T.

-"RESOURCE_PREFIX" : ["D", "T"]

-Do not delete "RESOURCE_PREFIX:P"
+TODO:

+- check and recheck if the stacks have been deleted using exponential backof
+- might need to move to a state machine
+- jest testing needs a little more work too